The German Program

 literature, politics, press, cinema, advertising and changing gender roles

 and social structures.
 The course may be repeated for credit as the subject

-Modern German Cinema (3) is taught entirely in English.
+Modern German Cinema (3) taught entirely in English, the course introduces

 Topics in German Language and Culture(1-3) provides an opportunity to study

 a linguistic, literary, or cultural topic related to the German-speaking